Dnyarri/PyPNM/README.md

 | 1 bit ink on/off | P4 Binary PBM | ✅ | ❌ |
 | 1 bit ink on/off | P1 ASCII PBM | ✅ | ❌ |

+## Python compatibility

+Current version of PyPNM was successfully tested with Python 3.10 and above.
+However, there is also a [Python 3.4 compatible PyPNM version](https://github.com/Dnyarri/PyPNM/tree/py34/), proven to work with Python 3.4 under Windows XP.

 ## Target image representation

 Main goal of module under discussion is not just bytes reading and writing but representing image as some logically organized structure for further image editing.